 4. Don’t send unencrypted data over TOR

 While you were reading the article about TOR, you came across the fact that TOR encrypts your connection, not your data, and TOR’s exit nodes are vulnerable.
-So, it is highly advisable not to send unencrypted data over the TOR network, as someone might access your information while the data is on the last node.
+So, it is highly advisable not to send unencrypted data over the TOR network, as someone might access your confidential information while the data is on the last node.

 5. Don’t use TOR with Windows?

 Linux systems will serve you well for this purpose.
 Linux distributions like Tails and Whonix are pre-configured with TOR.
 You can configure it manually on any distribution you may like.

 6. Don’t forget to delete cookies and local website data

-When you access a website, it sends a small file to your computer which keeps the record of your browsing habits and other data so that the website can recognize you on your next visit, the file is called a cookie.
-Some website may also store data locally on your hard drive.
+When you access a website, it sends a small file to your computer, known as a cookie.
+It keeps the record of your browsing habits and other data so that the website can recognize you on your next visit.
+Some websites may also store data locally on your hard drive.

 You should delete those cookie files and local website data after every browsing session you perform on TOR.
 These things may allow the website to gather information about you and track your location and IP address.

 7. Don’t use TOR for Google Search